olivierdalang/SPCgeonode/README.md

 ### Rancher

 This setup can almost be used as is by Rancher.
-Some minor adaptations must be made to docker-compose though :
+Some minor adaptations must be made to docker-compose.
+The adaptations are marked as comments in the docker-compose file.

-- version "3.x" => "2"
-- yaml anchors are not supported : manually replace each `<< : *default-common-django` occurence by the `&default-common-django` block
-- deploy block are not supported
-- if unversionned tags (e.g. latest) add `labels: io.rancher.container.pull_image: always` to all images that may change so that they are pulled again from the repository

-## How it works

-### Geonode/Django

-Geonode is installed as a "geonode django project" (under `django`).
-This allows easy customization/extension as it is a regular django application.

-The django project is initialised (install requirements, migrate, collectstatic and fixtures) at launch, and then served using uwsgi.

-### Nginx

-Nginx proxies to uwsgi (django) and geoserver.
-It also directly serves django static and media files.

-### Geoserver / Django

-Geoserver and Django share the same users (using postgres tables).

 ## Compared to similar tools